A. Current status of air quality

 (1) Air quality improvement objectives

-To reach the same air quality standards as advanced countries and to improve overall air quality, the EPA has set the objectives of reducing the percentage of days with PSI>100 by 2011：below 1.5%
+To reach the same air quality standards as advanced countries and to improve overall air quality, the EPA has set the objectives of reducing the percentage of days with AQI>100 by 2016 to below 20%, and:

 (3) Total quantity control system tasks:

 b.
 Establish an effective air quality monitoring station network